justinjianto/DH110/ASSIGNMENT01/README.md

 ### URL
 [Website Link](https://www.imusic-school.com/en/)
 ### About the website
 This website is a subscription platform thats lets people to learn to play instruments or sing through a series of videos taught by professionals.
-Furthermore, it is broken down by type of instrument and then by the level of the user: Beginner, Intermediate, Advanced, Expert
+Furthermore, it is broken down by type of instrument and then by the level of the user: Beginner, Intermediate, Advanced, Expert.
 ### Initial Evaluation
 My initial thoughts on the website was that it presented a lot of good information and I liked the structure it broke down learning different types of music: level, instrument, and instructor.
 However, the main page is a little hard to follow with an overload of text and a cluttered design.
 Furthermore, interacting with the page more it is hard to sometimes derive exactly what the purpose of a page is, which is exacerbated with inconsisten action of clickable icons.
 ### Evaluation